-Parent/guardian presents evidence of immunizations required to enter seventh grade, or documentation of medical exemption to immunization signed by M.D. or D.O., only.
-If the student is homeless and needs to obtain immunizations or does not possess immunization or other medical records, the Administrator or designee shall refer the parent/guardian to the School Liaison.
+Parent/guardian presents evidence of immunizations required to enter seventh grade, or documentation of a valid medical exemption from The California Immunization Registry If the student is homeless and needs to obtain immunizations or does not possess immunization or other medical records, the Administrator or designee shall refer the parent/guardian to the School Liaison.
 The School Liaison shall assist the parent/guardian in obtaining the necessary immunizations or records for the student.
 (42 U.S.C. § 11432(g)(3)(C).)